 Management's Response:

-The School will update its website on a periodic basis to include all required information including the School's budget, board meetings and minutes.
+The School will update its website on a periodic basis to include all required information, including minutes of all meetings held during the year.
+The Governing Board will specifically discuss the most efficient way to achieve this.

 Additional Matters